Hedgerow Restoration

 - Hedgerows sequester carbon at twice the rate of trees Compared with other forestry types hedgerows store far

 more biomass below-ground in their roots.
 This makes them a valuable carbon sink and more resilient to droughts and extreme weather.
-(Drexler et al 2023, GWCT 2021) - Hedgerows boost the wider economy
+(Drexler et al 2023, GWCT 2021) - Hedgerows improve farm productivity through shelter and shade for livestock, a habitat for pollinators, and predators facilitating pest control, and reduce soil erosion and flooding

 Analysis by the Council for the Preservation of Rural England found that that for every £1 spent on hedgerows, a return of as much as £3.92 can be expected as a result of some key ecosystem services and economic activities associated with hedgerows.
 (CPRE Hedge Fund Report, 2021)

-The importance of conserving hedgerows
+The importance of rejuvenating hedgerows

 - It takes up to 50 years for hedgerow to reach maturity and peak soil carbon storage, so maintaining old hedges is far higher priority than planting new borders.
 (Planting Hedgerows: Biomass carbon sequestration and contribution towards net-zero targets, Biffi et al. 2023)